window-ops/w7-calculator/README.md

 # w7-calculator

-A Windows 7 styled calculator for users who don't like the UWP calculator in Windows 11.
+A Windows 7-styled calculator designed for users who prefer the classic look over the UWP calculator in Windows 11.
+This fast-loading calculator is perfect for quick calculations, but please note that it does not currently support scientific mode.